httpwg/wg-materials/ietf103/minutes.md

 Roy: We could describe how to handle "invalid" messages that go outside the defined grammar.

-Mike: The bigges issue is using percent-encoding thigns that aren't allowed?
+Mike: The biggest issue is using percent-encoding things that aren't allowed?
 We could maybe improve the text about that.

-Action: Consider addding some informative text about error handling.
+Action: Consider adding some informative text about error handling.

 ### Issue 30